gracefulife/clova-developer-guide/en/CIC/References/APIs/Reminder.md

 ## Get event {#Get}

-Requests CIC for information of all reminders.
+Requests CIC for information of all memos.
 Send this event message in the following scenario.

 1. Your client sends CIC a user's spoken request to look up reminders, using a [`SpeechRecognizer.Recognize`](/CIC/References/APIs/SpeechRecognizer.md#Recognize) event message.
 2. The Clova platform recognizes the reminder lookup request and CIC returns it to your client, using a [`Clova.GetReminder`](/CIC/References/APIs/Clova.md#GetReminder) directive message.
 3. Your client displays the reminder lookup request to confirm the intent of the user.
 4. Your client receives final confirmation from the user.
-  * **When the user accepts reminder lookup,** you send a `Reminder.Get` event message to CIC.
+   * **When the user accepts the reminder looup,** you send a `Reminder.Get` event message to CIC.
-  * **When the user rejects reminder lookup,** you do not have to send any event message.
+   * **When the user rejects the reminder lookup,** you do not have to send any event message.

 ### Context field

-None
+There is no required state information

 ### Payload field